Home Page Website Services Authoring Services Picture Services Contact Us

 Here, rather than starting with some sort of photograph or scanned drawing, we can start from scratch to arrange lines and geometric shapes (including pseudo 3-d shapes such as spheres, boxes, etc) to produce the picture you require.
 The basic shapes can also be warped in various ways to produce more complex shapes.
 The shapes can be simple outlines, and/or filled with solid colours, patterns or textures, such as continuous gradation of colour or tone, or simulations of materials such as fabric, stone, wood, metal, or liquid.
 The patterns and textures can also be applied to the overall background.
 We can also add a variety of lighting effects such as light beams, highlights, glows, and shadows, to give a 3-d look to your picture.

-Information Sources
+Picture Sources

 Picture Production

 During our production process, if your picture is particularly complex, or if you leave some aspects of it to our judgement, we will supply you with preliminary or 'mocked up' versions for your approval, before we continue with the final detailed processing.
 If appropriate (or requested) we may supply you with several different versions of a single picture, for you to make the final selection.
-These preliminary pictures will typically be supplied at less than the final resolution, and optimised for on screen viewing, and may be supplied as e-mail attachments or on CD or DVD ROM.
+These preliminary pictures will typically be supplied at less than the final resolution and optimised for on screen viewing, and may be supplied as e-mail attachments or on CD or DVD ROM.

 Once we have the produced the picture to your specification, and you have requested us to supply it for either your own internal use or to be passed on to a third party, we can supply it to you in a variety of electronic formats appropriate to its intended use.
 This could be instead of or as well as our using the picture to illustrate a website or document that we are also producing for you.
-As with your input information, if the file format can be produced by any of the component programs of the Microsoft Office (2003) or Adobe Creative Suite (CS2) packages, then we can supply your picture in that format.
+As with your input information, if the file format can be produced by any of the component programs of the Microsoft Office (2003) or Adobe Creative Suite (CS3) packages, then we can supply your picture in that format.
 Small files can be shipped to you as e-mail attachments, otherwise (or at your request) we will ship the files on CD or DVD ROM.

 Copyright and Licensing